wuguorongwuguorong/sctp-leaflet-hands-on/readme.md

 - Refer to the above section on what properties a sighting should have.
 The user should be able to choose the type of sightings, either with a radio button or from a `<select>` dropdown
 - The popup should include "Confirm" and "Cancel" buttons.
 - Hint: Use Leaflet's `map.on('click', function(e) { ... })` to handle map clicks.
--  See the example at https://glitch.com/edit/#!/sour-shine-marquess where it demostrates creating a simple form in Leaflet.
+-  See the example at https://glitch.com/edit/#!/sour-shine-marquess where it demonstrates creating a simple form in Leaflet.

 ### 2. Save Sightings to JSONbin
 - When a user confirms a sighting, save the location data to JSONbin.
 - Use the JSONbin API to store the sighting data.
 - Each sighting should include latitude, longitude, and a timestamp.
-- Hint: Use the Fetch API to send POST requests to JSONbin.
+- Hint: Use the `axios` library to send POST requests to JSONbin.

 ### 3. Load and Display Sightings
 - When the app loads, retrieve all saved sightings from JSONbin.